nautobot/nautobot-app-device-lifecycle-mgmt/docs/user/app_overview.md

 This document provides an overview of the App including critical information and import considerations when applying it to your Nautobot environment.

-The Device Lifecycle Management plugin aims to help in managing the lifecycle of the device hardware and software components.
+The Device Lifecycle Management app aims to help in managing the lifecycle of the device hardware and software components.

 !!! note
     Throughout this documentation, the terms "app" and "plugin" will be used interchangeably.